shortbloke/Postman-for-Cisco-SD-WAN/README.md

 The Postman collection and environment will need:

 - Postman 6.4.4+
-- Cisco SD-WAN powered by Viptela vManage 19.x or later
+- Cisco SD-WAN vManage 18.x or later
   - If using version 18.x, the API uses port `8443` instead of the standard port `443`.
 This collection _should_ work with an 18.x environment if the environment variable `port` is set.
+  - If using version 19.2 or later, after authenticating with a username and password, another request is required to obtain a X-XSRF-TOKEN to protect against [Cross-Site Request Forgery](https://www.cisco.com/c/en/us/td/docs/routers/sdwan/configuration/sdwan-xe-gs-book/cisco-sd-wan-API-cross-site-request-forgery-prevention.html).
+When using this collection the token is automatically stored in a postman environment variable and used with further requests.

 ## Setup